matteobaccan/owner/README.md

 INTRODUCTION
 ------------

-The inspiring idea for this API comes from how GWT handles i18n and resource loading.
+The inspiring idea for this API comes from how GWT handles internationalization.
-You can read more about [GWT ClientBundle][]
+You can read more about [GWT internationalization][]

 The problem in using GWT ClientBundle for loading property files is that it only works in client code (JavaScript), not standard Java™ classes.